 Important tip: Always read the label of any cycling supplements before taking them.
-If you’re caffeine sensitive or haven’t built a carbohydrate tolerance, then you could end up feeling unwell or sidelined with a bad stomach.
+If you’re sensitive to caffeine or haven’t built up a carbohydrate tolerance, then you could end up feeling unwell or sidelined with a bad stomach.
 Start using gels and other energy boosters in small amounts first, which will help your body to adapt to cycling supplements that are rich in carbs and sugar.

 …and choose the right foods when you get off the bike

 The food you eat after your ride is just as important as the food you eat pre-ride if you need to recover more quickly.
-After punishing yourself on the bike, your muscles, cardiovascular system and even brain will start repairing itself, so having the ride cycling foods to help with this process will make it easier to get back on the bike with a shorter rest period, or at least make it easier to get into the office the next day without feeling too weak and tired!
+After punishing yourself on the bike, your muscles, cardiovascular system and even brain will start repairing themselves, so having the ride cycling foods to help with this process will make it easier to get back on the bike with a shorter rest period (or at least make it easier to get into the office the next day without feeling too weak and tired)!